 Birds are the warm-blooded vertebrates that belong to the class Aves.
 Birds are known to be evolved from a group of dinosaurs called theropods.
 The term parrot is applied to the birds that belong to the order Psittaciformes.
 Most of the parrots are wild but people started keeping some of the species in cages from ancient times and they are popular because of their intelligence, affection.
 They can even imitate several sounds including humans.
+They can talk, play and even act with human-like emotions.
+Their uniqueness enhances their popularity as pets.
+On the other hand, this is leading to larger exploitation of these creatures.
+Due to this over-exploitation, nature has encountered a major decrease in the population of this wonderful species.

 About Parrot Information